-LPC-10 was a Linear Predictive Coding standard developed by the United States
+LPC-10 is a Linear Predictive Coding standard developed by the United States

 Department of Defense for use by NATO.
 It is also known as

 It reduced the audio quality somewhat, but would still be better than 85% DRT.

 According to some users, the speech legibility of the PNVX was better